Beeby: History

 The Parish registers of Beeby commence in 1540, one of the oldest in the county.
 There was no mention, however, of the name Beeby in the register, as at this time you would only adopt the name 'Beeby' if you were a property or land owner.

 Many of the buildings in the village date back to the eighteenth and nineteenth century, mostly designed with Georgian and Victorian periods of architecture indicated by its structure materials.
 There is no known ancient architectural potential in Beeby, however, within the fields surrounding the conservation area there is underlying archaeological interest where there is evidence of a larger medieval settlement.
 According to a census report in 1801 there were 25 houses in Beeby, which has risen by only 3 in the following 200 years.
 At present, many of the 28 buildings in Beeby are grade listed and sell between the prices of £150,000 for small cottages up to £700,000 for the Georgian and Victorian country houses.

-The village of Beeby is referenced in Adrian Mole & the Weapons of Mass Destruction as the home of the Flowers family.
+The village of Beeby is referenced in Adrian Mole and the Weapons of Mass Destruction as the home of the Flowers family.